webpack/webpack-dev-server/CONTRIBUTING.md

 Any line of the commit message cannot be longer 100 characters.
 This allows the message to be easier to read on GitHub as well as in several git tools.

-For more information about what each part of the template mean, head up to the documentation in the [angular repo](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits).
+For more information about what each part of the template means, head up to the documentation in the [angular repo](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits).

 ### Example commit message